LinkedIn X-Ray: 3 Free Tools To Find Your Prospects

 How to Use X-Ray Searches on LinkedIn

-1. Using a search engine, we start by typing the “site:” operator to focus our search on LinkedIn.
+2. In the search ‘query’ box, start by typing the “site:” operator to focus our search on LinkedIn.
 We also need to use the “pub” or “in” elements to point the search towards LinkedIn’s public profiles.

-2. Then, we want to add our first keyword.
-We can also use double quotation marks, which are a boolean operator, to let the search engine know that a specific series of words is required in that order.
+3. Next, add your first keyword.
+Use Google’s boolean search operators, to instruct the search engine that a specific series of words is required in that order.

 • site:LinkedIn.com/in/ “Atlanta area” AND “Pediatric Doctor” OR Pediatrician